 Some, but not all.
 Although accurate numbers are hard to come by, it’s clear that a significant number of undocumented immigrants originally came to the U.S. legally, whether as tourists or on some other nonimmigrant (temporary) visa, and then failed to leave.

 It’s also important to understand, however, that there are some gray areas, where someone who is undocumented has what almost amounts to a right to remain in the United States.
 Some undocumented immigrants are unaware that they might have the right to remain in the U.S. based upon old laws, a valid claim for asylum, Temporary Protected Status (TPS), or another form of immigration relief.

 What's more, under a policy called “prosecutorial discretion,” various immigrants, such as students and those with close family members in the U.S., are supposed to be largely left alone by the immigration authorities, so that the authorities can concentrate on immigrants who are criminals or otherwise a risk to U.S. society.
 Some of these immigrants may actually be granted a sort of limbo status called "deferred action," and in some cases a work permit.
-See, for example, Nolo's articles on “Deferred Action for Childhood Arrivals (DACA)” and “How ICE Policy of Prosecutorial Discretion May Help Gay or Lesbian Partners of U.S. Citizens.”
+See, for example, Deferred Action for Childhood Arrivals (DACA) and Which Undocumented Persons Are Helped by Prosecutorial Discretion.